grantcarthew/start-prototype/docs/cli/start-task.md

 ## Description

-Executes predefined AI workflow tasks configured in `config.toml`.
+Executes predefined AI workflow tasks configured in `tasks.toml`.
 Tasks are reusable workflows with optional system prompt overrides, automatic required context inclusion, and dynamic content from shell commands.

+**Task resolution** (per DR-033):

+1. Local config (`./.start/tasks.toml`)
+2. Global config (`~/.config/start/tasks.toml`)
+3. Asset cache (`~/.config/start/assets/tasks/`)
+4. GitHub catalog (lazy download if `asset_download = true`)
+5. Error if not found

+Tasks can be downloaded from the GitHub catalog on first use, cached locally for offline use, and added to your configuration automatically.

 **Task components:**